 Can I send you an idea/pitch as a video to provide a better description?

 You can send us a pitch video, but it is not compulsory.
-However, a video cannot replace the written business plan, which must be submitted by 31 October 2022.
+However, a video cannot replace the written business plan, which must be submitted by the deadline.

 Will the presentation session of pitches/business plans be held on Zoom/Teams?

 This depends on the coronavirus situation.
 A decision will be made closer to the date.
 Previous sessions were organised on Zoom/Teams.

 Where can I get more information on matters related to establishing a business?

 Helsinki Think Company is happy to help in these matters.
 You can contact them directly through their offices, which are located on all of the campuses, or by email at email@example.com.